errbit/errbit/docs/deployment/heroku.md

 ![Connection String](./example/atlas5.png)

-Be sure to select Ruby and Version 5.0 and Above.
+Be sure to select Ruby and Version 2.5 or later.
 You need to copy the connection string, which can be easily done by clicking the `Copy` button.
 Then replace `<password>` with the password for your user, which you set earlier.
 Paste the URI in your notepad.

 The final URI looks similar to this: `mongodb+srv://Username:MyPassword@modmail-kjvn21.mongodb.net/`.